The Members of

 Composition of the Board

-Syncom is having total 6 (Six) directors in the Board including 3 (Three) independentdirectors and meeting the requirement of the Companies Act 2013 and the SEBI (LODR)Regulations 2015 as applicable to the Company Shri Kedarmal Bankda is the Chairman of theBoard and the Company's meetings.
+Syncom is having total 6 (Six) directors in the Board including 3 (Three) independentdirectors and meeting the requirement of the Companies Act 2013 and the SEBI (LODR)Regulations 2015 as applicable to the Company Shri Kedarmal Shankarlal Bankda is theChairman of the Board and the Company's meetings.